 The Federal Clean Water Act (CWA) provides regulations for the protection of streams, lakes, and estuaries within the United States.
 Section 303(d) of the CWA requires individual states to identify waters not meeting current state water quality standards due to pollutant discharges and to determine Total Maximum Daily Loads (TMDLs) for these waters.
 A TMDL sets the maximum amount of a pollutant that a waterbody can receive and still support designated uses.
-A large number of New Hampshire lakes are on the 2006 and 2008 303(d) lists due to impairment of designated uses by chlorophyll a (chlor a), cyanobacteria blooms or dissolved oxygen (DO) depletion (NHDES, 2006a, 2008b).
-Webster Lake was included on the 2010 303(d) list due to the impairment of primary contact recreation caused by the presence of hepatotoxic cyanobacteria and was also listed as impaired for aquatic life use due to elevated Total Phosphorous (TP) and chlorophyll a (chlor a).
-The New Hampshire Department of Environmental Services (NHDES) intends to delist the lake for the TP and chlor a impairments in 2012, but keep it listed as impaired for primary contact recreation caused by the presence of hepatotoxic cyanobacteria.
-The decision to delist the lake for TP and chlor a in 2012 is because in the 2010 assessment, NHDES mistakenly assumed that Webster Lake was oligotrophic when in fact it is mesotrophic.
-The 2010 assessment used TP and chlor a criteria developed by NHDES in 2009 (NHDES, 2009) for assessing lakes for aquatic life use support based on lake trophic level.
-TP and chlor a thresholds for determining impairment are more stringent for oligotrophic lakes than mesotrophic lakes.
-Data for Webster Lake exceeds the oligotrophic TP and chlor a thresholds (which is why it was listed as impaired for TP and chlor in 2010), but not the thresholds for mesotrophic lakes.
-Consequently, since Webster Lake is mesotrophic, TP and chlor a will be removed from the list of impairements for Webster Lake in 2012.
+A large number of New Hampshire lakes are on the 2006, 2008 and 2010 303(d) list due to impairment of designated uses by chlorophyll a (chl a), cyanobacteria blooms or dissolved oxygen (DO) depletion (NHDES, 2006, 2008b, 2010b).
+Hoods Pond is included on the 2006, 2008, and 2010 lists due to the impairment of primary contact recreation caused by the presence of hepatotoxic cyanobacteria.
 Hepatotoxic cyanobacteria are indicative of nutrient enrichment.
 Phosphorus is the primary limiting nutrient in northern temperate lakes, hence eutrophication due to phosphorus enrichment is the likely cause of the presence of hepatotoxic cyanobacteria.
 Nitrogen can also play a role in determining the type of algae present and the degree of eutrophication of a waterbody.
 However, phosphorus is typically more important and more easily controlled.
-A TMDL for TP as a surrogate for hepatotoxic cyanobacteria has been prepared for Webster Lake and the results are presented in this report.
+A TMDL for total phosphorus (TP) as a surrogate for hepatotoxic cyanobacteria has been prepared for Hoods Pond and the results are presented in this report.